 A major loss of private courts.

 In the past, some of the pressure on public tennis courts has been eased by the existence of other places to play, including private tennis clubs – for those who can afford them.
-Unfortunately, one of the best and most affordable of private tennis clubs in Boulder, the Rocky Mountain Tennis Center, with its 17 courts and hundreds of members, will be closed within the next two years to make way for urban development.
+Unfortunately, one of the best and most affordable of private tennis clubs in Boulder, the Rocky Mountain Tennis Center, with its 17 courts and hundreds of members, will be closed within the next year or so to make way for urban development.
 (The wait list to become a member at any of the other tennis clubs in Boulder runs to several years, so these ousted members can’t simply join another club.)
 This will result in pushing hundreds more (very) active tennis players out onto public courts.

 A major loss of “quasi public” courts.